-Currently, the Kimmel Center does not offer Braille tickets or programs.
-Please call Patron Services 215.893.1999 or 215.875.7633 TTY for alternative ways to access this printed information.
+Currently, the Kimmel Center does not offer Braille tickets on site.
+Arrangements for Braille programs can be made.
+Please contact Patron Services for alternative ways to access this printed information.

 Trained Service Animals are welcome in all venues on the Kimmel Center campus.
 Typically, the space under each seat will accommodate a service animal during a performance.
-Please call Patron Services 215.893.1999 or 215.875.7633 TTY for further information regarding service animals in our venues.
+Please contact Patron Services for further information regarding service animals in our venues.

-A limited number of Wheelchair-accessible parking spaces are now available in the basement-level parking garage of the Kimmel Center.
-Please call Patron Services at 215.893.1999 or 215.875.7633 TTY to make your reservation, but please be advised that accessible spaces are first come first served upon arrival.
+A limited number of wheelchair-accessible parking spaces are available in the Kimmel Center Garage.
+Please contact Patron Services to make your reservation, but please be advised that accessible spaces are first come, first served upon arrival.
 Wheelchair-accessible elevators are available in the parking garage.

-Wheelchair-accessible restrooms are available on all levels of the Kimmel Center, accessible to patrons of both Verizon Hall and Perelman Theater, as well as all ancillary spaces.
+Wheelchair-accessible restrooms are available on all levels of the Kimmel Center, accessible to guests of both Verizon Hall and Perelman Theater, as well as all ancillary spaces.